michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 ### Consistency Guarantees

-Beacuse of replication lag (write requests arrive on different nodes at different times), two database nodes may have different data at the same time.
+Because of replication lag (write requests arrive on different nodes at different times), two database nodes may have different data at the same time.

 *Eventual consistency*, provided by most replicated databases, means that if you stopped writing, eventually all replicates would *converge* to the same value.
 This is a weak guarantee: it says nothing about *when* the replicas will converge.